-To create a simulation using the LBM (Lattice Boltzmann) method, the user simply needs to create a new simulation selecting the Incompressible LBM simulation type.
-First, select the plus in the item tree next to simulations and select theIncompressible LBM simulation type.
+To create a simulation, you only need to create a new simulation selecting the Incompressible LBM simulation type.
+First, select the “+” in the item tree next to simulations and select theIncompressible LBM simulation type.

-Geometry primitives can be added to be used later as mesh refinements or export regions, however there will always be a geometry primitive called ‘External Fluid Domain’ which can be edited to control the size of the fluid region.
+You can add geometry primitives in later by operations.
+The created geometry primitives will be used as mesh refinements or export regions.
+However, there will always be a geometry primitive called External Flow Domain which can be edited to control the size of the fluid region.

 As default the ‘X min’ face on the external domain will be defined as the inlet, and the ‘X max’ boundary as the pressure outlet, all other faces are defined as slip walls with the exception of the floor as ‘Z min’ which is defined to have a no-slip wall condition.

 You can change these things according to your simulation setup, however, if you need to define an angled wind direction you can set a wind direction in the bounding box geometry primitive.

 You can upload a CSV file to define an atmospheric boundary layer for both velocities as a function of height and intensity or kinetic energy as a function of height.
 This is discussed in greater detail a post here: Defining an Atmospheric Boundary Layer.

 2.5 Simulation Control

 The end time is the time in which you want the simulation to run for, for example, 400 s will simulate 400 s of flow time.
 The maximum run time will cap the simulation to maximum time in real-time.
 For example, setting a low number will stop the simulation midway if it goes beyond this physical time.